cmaureir/progra-alma/lectures/lecture2.rst

         print 'The next number is', n + 1 print 'Ready'

-The last sentence is not indented, so it is not a part of the conditional, and will be always executed.
+The last statement is not indented, so it is not a part of the conditional, and will be always executed.